leanix/release-docker-image-action/README.md

   name: leanix/foo             # Optional, by default the name of the Github repository is used
   path: docker/                # Optional, path to a folder containing a Dockerfile, by default . is used
   dockerfile: main.dockerfile  # Optional, path to a dockerfile if the filename is not "Dockerfile" (-f parameter of docker build)
+  only-output-tags: true       # Optional, whether to only output the tags again and not build & push the image, by default false
 ```

 This action requires that you also use the "leanix/secrets-action@master".